petrmasa/pandas-cat/README.md

 ## Data and sample reports

 Sample reports are here - [basic](https://petrmasa.com/pandas-cat/sample/report1.html) and [longer](https://petrmasa.com/pandas-cat/sample/report2.html).
-Sample report of the new interactive template is available [here](https://pandas-cat-preview.netlify.app/#summary).
+Sample report of the new interactive template (credit goes to Jan Nejedly) is available [here](https://petrmasa.com/pandas-cat/sample/interactive.html).

 The dataset is downloaded from the web (each time you run the code).
 If you want, you can download sample dataset [here](https://petrmasa.com/pandas-cat/data/accidents.zip) and store it locally.